GenieTim/genieblog.ch/source/_posts_en/2015/2015-03-18-javascript-die-schlechten-seiten.en.md

   * Check 0 == "", false == "0", and variations

 I hope you enjoy it - if you can think of other examples that you think should be included in this list, please write them in the comments!

-update:
-More entertaining examples can also be found in the following video: [https://www.youtube.com/watch?v=2pL28CcEijU[(https://www.youtube.com/watch?v=2pL28CcEijU) (although I do not use any WTF would describe as such)